 If the information requested is particularly difficult to extract, we have the right under law to charge for its release or to refuse it altogether.
 In these circumstances you will be given the opportunity to modify your request to avoid a charge or a refusal.
 We will ordinarily supply you with some suggestions as to how your query can be adjusted to fit in with the statutory 18 hour limit.
 If you decide to proceed with the original request and we are willing to charge for the information, you will be issued with a fees notice and the information will not be extracted until we have received payment.

 The University aims to respond to freedom of information requests in 20 working days.
 We consider statutory holidays and weekends not to be a part of this 20 day period.
 This most frequently affects requests made during mid to late December as the University also observes a number of customary holiday dates over the Christmas period, during this time we will endeavour to get the response to you within a normal timeframe, but there may be a delay due to members of staff being on annual leave over this time.
 Where possible, we will aim to inform you if the deadline for your request will be modified by any closure of the University.

 Please allow sufficient time for your request to arrive at the University and be processed, taking into account postal delays if you sent the request by mail.
 We will ordinarily count the beginning of the 20 working day time period from the working day which we receive your correspondence, as per the ICO guidelines.

-If you have not heard from us and it is beyond the 20 working day limit, please contact the Information and Data Compliance team at email@example.com in the first instance, explaining exactly what you requested, when you sent the request, and to whom your request was originally sent.
+If you have not heard from us and it is beyond the 20 working day limit, please contact the Legal and Compliance Services team at firstname.lastname@example.org in the first instance, explaining exactly what you requested, when you sent the request, and to whom your request was originally sent.